duhrer/duhrer.github.io/_posts/projects/2025-09-08-pico-midi-transformer.md

 compile errors went away, but the client device wouldn't power on.

-I looked at OGX Mini code base and figured out how to redefine the USB communication and power pins, and suddenly a MIDI controller connected to the secondary USB port powered on.
-I still haven't got the message routing working from that side, but wanted to stop and document my work and commit what I have.
+I looked at OGX Mini code base and figured out how to redefine the USB communication and power pins for the PIO library.
+Suddenly, a MIDI controller connected to the secondary USB port powered on (I issued a string of happy expletives at this point).
+However, no messages are coming through from the controller.

+As excited as I am to plow forward, I decided to take a minute to stop and document my work and commit what I have.

 ## What's Next?

-The next step will be to connect a debugger to the microcontroller and figure out what the packet is looking like.
-Thankfully, the Adafruit feather includes the standard debugging connector, so hopefully I'll have everything working together soon enough.
+The next step will be to connect a debugger to the microcontroller and figure out what's actually happening on the USB host side.
+Thankfully, the Adafruit feather includes a standard debugging connector, so hopefully I'll have everything working together soon enough.

 In the meantime, I [put up my work to date on GitHub](https://github.com/duhrer/pico-midi-transformer), because even "just"